Generator User Guide

 and text

-properties set from the values in the config.
+properties set from the values in the configuration.

 descriptionAuthor